SeptemberHX/screenshot/README.md

 Because I have not completed it, it has only a few functions.

-Till now, you can draw rectangle, ellipse, arrow and line in 3 different sizes and 14 kinds of colors.
+Till now, you can draw rectangle, ellipse, arrow, line, and free hand draw in 3 different sizes and 14 kinds of colors.
 With development, it will support user defined color and size.

 Before starting, you should make sure you have python and pyqt5 installed.